1. How is the Workers Party organised?

 The Workers Party has a National Members Council (NMC) that was elected at our Founding Congress in December 2019.
-This Council is made up of 50 elected and co-opted members and is our leadership body in between Congresses.
+This Council is made up of 40 plus elected and co-opted members and is our leadership body in between Congresses.
+The Council meets quarterly.
 The Party Congress elected a Leader, Deputy Leader and General Secretary, who are the backbone of our leadership team, with the Head Office located in Birmingham.
 Currently there is a vacancy for Deputy Leader.